trendscenter/coinstac-regression-vbm/README.md

-# Decentralized Regression with Normal Equation for MCIC Data (coinstac_drne_vbm_mcic)
+# Decentralized Regression with Normal Equation for MCIC Data (coinstac-regression-vbm)

-This repository contains code for decentralized regression with normal equation (drne) that was shown to successfully work with the MCIC dataset on coinstac-simulator
+This repository contains code for decentralized regression (normal equation) that was shown to successfully work with the MCIC dataset on coinstac-simulator

 ## Getting Started